Mizo District: Civil disobedience movement

 Peters had openly supported the UMFO over the Mizo Union and worked with chiefs.
 The Mizo Union demanded to have Peters removed as superintendent and began a civil disobedience movement of non-cooperation in 1948.
-On 1 December, a publicdeclaratyion was made of lengthy accounts of frievances.
+On 1 December, a publicdeclaratyion was made of lengthy accounts of grievances.
 The speech blamed the chiefs for unjust and influence to lower the power of the party.
-Peters was declaredthe root cause of the issue due to his support of chieftainship.
+Peters was declared the root cause of the issue due to his support of chieftainship.
 The speech was printed in the Mizo Union newspaper Thupuan.
 The Mizo Union threatened to resort to non-violent non-cooperation with the administration if Peters was not removed by 27 December 1948 as the deadline.
 A memorandum on the issues of Peters office was also submitted to the Assam government on 24 November 1948.
 Peters retaliated by invoking the Assam Maintenance of Public Order Act to arrest the leaders of the Mizo Union.
 The Union General secretary M. Vanthuama and treasurer Lalbuaia were arrested along with R. Thanlirah while he returned to Aizawl from Shillong.
 The Mizo Union's newspaper Thupuan was also closed.
 On 28 December 1948, the commoners proceeded with the civil disobedience movement.
 The orders of Peters and his officials were not followed.
 The commoners refused to pay the customary taxes of fathang, sachhiah and buhcchun to their chiefs or build the houses of the chief.
 Coolie quotas were also halted.
 In some cases attacks on chiefs or their properties occurred which saw their gardens destroyed.
 Furthermore, a strike of a few hundred people was organized in the streets, where the strikers shouted, "Peters go home!".
 Peters was stuck in his office as the protests continued.
 He was rescued with the Assam rifle platoons from Agartala.
 Detention facilities were built along with outposts for the Assam rifles.
 Instances of violence broke out and thus the government was incentivised to use law and order in the interests of the chiefs.Despite the UMFO opposing the Mizo Union and supporting chieftainship, the government did not look favourably due to their pro-independence stance.